-You’ve spent nine months preparing for this new arrival (and waiting for the day when your baby would sleep somewhere that didn’t involve getting a foot in your spleen).
-You want to welcome your bundle of joy into your home with the perfect nursery — and, likely, so will many of your friends and family members, and before you know it, your nursery may be packed with more Fisher-Price and Disney gear than Babies Я Us.
+You want to welcome your bundle of joy into your home with the perfect nursery — and it’s no surprise that babies come with a lot of stuff.
+Before you know it, your nursery may be packed with more Fisher-Price and Disney gear than Buy Buy Baby.

-Already stocking up on your favorite children’s books for your baby?
+Are you already stocking up on your favorite children’s books for your baby?
 Instead of a traditional bookshelf, install a few spice racks on the wall.
-Since children’s books are very thin, you’ll be able to place a few titles facing forward in each rack.
+Since children’s books are fragile, you’ll be able to place a few titles facing forward in each shelf.